input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 **Prefix Entries:**

-Prefix entries are the SMT node hashes at depth D across the tree from left to right (hence a power-of-two count).
+Prefix entries are the SMT node hashes (NodeHash(left,right) with BLAKE3-256) at depth D across the tree from left to right (hence a power-of-two count).
 Each increment of D doubles the number of prefix hashes.
 For message-size constraints, D MUST NOT exceed 14 (max 16384 entries); deeper arrays risk exceeding the 1 MiB limit.